gayadud/cooking-central/README.md

   * create groups for pot luck and gatherings
   * meal planner

-Improvments are welcome and greatly appreciated.
+Improvements are welcome and greatly appreciated.

 Thank you in advance!!